Top tactics for setting municipal utility rates after ARPA

-First consider working capital reserves.
+First, consider working capital reserves.
 How much cash or working capital does your water and sewer operation need on hand to make unexpected repairs and planned capital improvements without having to resort to temporary “rate spikes” or incurring undesired interest or financing expenses?
+Does a significant CSLFRF investment now lower the need for capital replacement reserves?
 Unfortunately, there’s no formula to determine the right amount of cash or working capital to have on hand — you’ll need to determine your system’s needs over a multiyear horizon to balance the scales of too much or too little.

 There is no single right answer for how to develop rates.
 Approaches vary by community and by system based on the philosophy driving the rate decisions.